-The Fairchild Tropical Botanic Garden is one of the best that the Sunshine State has to offer.
+Located near Miami, the Fairchild Tropical Botanic Garden is one of the best that the Sunshine State has to offer.
 The 83-acre botanic garden is home to an extensive collection of rare tropical plants such as palms, cyads, and other flowering trees and vines.
 With a 4.8-star Google rating and more than 1,200 five-star reviews on TripAdvisor, this is a must-visit for any nature enthusiast.
 And if you haven’t heard about the garden’s educational efforts, Google “Fairchild Challenge.”

 Check it out: www.fairchildgarden.org

 The 112-acre botanical garden has 18 sections that will keep everyone busy.
 Whether you focus your energy within the Holmes Trillium Garden (home to thousands of Trilliums) or the 800 or so daylilies within the Van Valkenburgh Daylily Garden or anything in between, this garden has it all.
 Also, the garden is home to the nation’s largest seasonal butterfly house and a the popular “Galaxy of Lights” display.

 Check it out: hsvbg.org/